Poem for an anonymous Moorish Poet on the defeat at Seville November 1248

-The nearness of death makes one wake up, notice a sparkling jewel,
+Makes one wake up, notice a sparkling jewel,

-A pearl from the deeps of a distant ocean that blesses with its presence
+A pearl from the deeps of a distant ocean

-Tears come down like rain;
+As tears slip down like rain;

-The body wracked by childbirth and war
+Your body wracked by childbirth and war.

-Indifference breaks hearts:
+Christian indifference breaks hearts:

-Stars burn in your eyes,
+Stars burn in her eyes,

 In the depth of night